 - Deciding who will take custody of your pets and money to be provided for ongoing care

-Once your will has been created, you need to keep it updated to reflect any changes in your life such as acquiring or selling assets, getting divorced or remarried, and having children.
-At Granholm & Gynac in Joliet, we would more than happy to sit down with you, review everything and amend items as needed.
+Once your will has been created, you need to keep it updated to reflect any changes in your life, such as acquiring or selling assets, getting divorced or remarried, and having children.
+At Granholm & Gynac in Joliet, we would be more than happy to sit down with you, review everything, and amend items on your will as needed.

 No matter what side you’re on, Granholm & Gynac can provide the representation you need when a will is being contested.
 Specific situations that may warrant contesting the legitimacy of a will include:

 - The testator (the person who created the will) was not of sound mind or may have been influenced and manipulated by another party at the time they created the will.